Anti-Catholicism: Suppression of the Jesuits

 Prime Minister Pombal of Portugal was aggressively hostile to the Jesuit order because it reported to an Italian power – the Pope – and it also tried to operate independently rather than operate under the control of the government.
 In Portugal as well as in much of Catholic Europe, he waged a full-scale war against the Jesuits.
 The Jesuit order was suppressed in the Portuguese Empire (1759), France (1764), the Two Sicilies, Malta, Parma, the Spanish Empire (1767), and Austria and Hungary (1782).
 The Pope himself suppressed the order everywhere in 1773, but it survived in Russia and Prussia.
 The suppression of the Jesuits was a major blow to Catholic education across Europe, with nearly 1000 secondary schools and seminaries were shut down.
 Their lands, buildings, and endowments were confiscated; their teachers were scattered.
 Although Jesuit education had become old fashioned in Poland and other areas, it was the main educational support network for Catholic intellectuals, senior clergy, and prominent families.
 Governments unsuccessfully attempted to replace all of those schools, but there were far too few non-clerical teachers who were suitable.

 The Jesuit order was restored by the pope in 1814 and it flourished in terms of rebuilding schools and educational institutions but it never regained its enormous political power.
 The suppression of the Jesuits has been described as "an unmitigated disaster for Catholicism."
 The political weakness of the once-powerful institution was on public display for more ridicule and bullying.
 The Church lost its best educational system, its best missionary system, and its most innovative thinkers.
 Intellectually, it would take two centuries for the Church to fully recover.

 In popular culture

 Anti-Catholic stereotypes are a long-standing feature of English literature, popular fiction, and pornography.
 Gothic fiction is particularly rich in this regard.
 Lustful priests, cruel abbesses, immured nuns, and sadistic inquisitors appear in such works as The Italian by Ann Radcliffe, The Monk by Matthew Lewis, Melmoth the Wanderer by Charles Maturin and "The Pit and the Pendulum" by Edgar Allan Poe.
+Additionally, priests, clergymen, and even regular Catholic laity are oftentimes portrayed as pedophiles in media, due to the sex abuse scandals within the church in recent times.